boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 - and the synchronous application written in Blech with the support of further C/C++ libraries.

 Blech is a german word, and roughly translates to bare metal.
-As its name suggest, a Blech program can run in pretty much anything
+As its name suggest, a Blech program can run in pretty much anything:

 - directly on "the Blech" in an embedded devices,
 - on top of a realtime OS,
-- as a safety-critical component integrated via some middle-ware,
+- as a safety-critical component integrated via some middleware,
-- in combination with a simulation model,
+- in combination with a simulation model.

-you name it.

 ### Blech is made for the safety- and realtime-critical, reactive, embedded domain